Niagara Falls Suspension Bridge: Charles Ellet Jr.'s temporary bridge

 Continuing his construction, Ellet built two footbridges and joined them together to form an 8 ft wide suspension bridge.
 He intended to use this temporary bridge as a scaffold for the construction of the permanent railway bridge.
 On July 29, 1848, the bridge builder inaugurated the span in his typical manner; standing in his horse-buggy like a gladiator in his chariot, Ellet sped across the bridge, which had railings for only a third of its length at that time.
 His stunt garnered further publicity for the bridge, and the toll collected from the span proved lucrative; $5,000 was collected in less than a year since its official opening on August 1, 1848.
-Disputes arose between the bridge companies and Ellet over their shares of the money, and their relations turned bitter.
-The companies charged that Ellet was late in his schedule and withheld payment.
+Disputes arose between the bridge companies and Ellet over their shares of the money and the companies charged that Ellet was late in his schedule and withheld payment.
 Ellet retaliated by mounting cannons at the bridge to claim ownership over it.
 In the end the matter went to court.
 The bridge companies paid $10,000 to Charles Ellet, and he left the project to work full-time on the Wheeling Suspension Bridge.

 The Niagara Suspension Bridge project was in hiatus for three years before the bridge companies engaged another renowned civil engineer, John Augustus Roebling, to complete it.
 The delay caused Roebling to miss out on the honor of building the first permanent bridge to span the Niagara; Serrell completed the Lewiston Suspension Bridge in 1851.
-Roebling would, however, achieve other honors in building his Niagara Railway Suspension Bridge.